Election offices are sent envelopes with fentanyl or other substances. Authorities are investigating

 “While it may be unlikely this attack would cause serious damage, it seems clearly designed to terrorize the public servants in these offices who run elections,” Becker said.

-Komenda reported from Tacoma, Washington.
-Associated Press writers Jeff Amy in Atlanta, Gene Johnson in Seattle, Jeff Amy in Atlanta and Lindsay Whitehurst contributed to this report.
+Komenda reported from Tacoma, Washington, and Johnson from Seattle.
+Associated Press writers Jeff Amy in Atlanta, Ali Swenson in New York, Claudia Lauer in Philadelphia and Lindsay Whitehurst contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.